davebelais/me/docs/index.md

     version and downloading or accessing specific file(s) from a remote repository (including non-public repos)

-Please see [Github](https://github.com/davebelais) for a full accounting of my activities :-)
+Please see Github ([github.com/davebelais](https://github.com/davebelais)) for a full accounting of my activities :-)

 ## Certifications